ioi-foundation/dcrypt/docs/api/traits/README.md

 # API Traits (`api/traits`)

-This module defines the core public traits that cryptographic components in the DCRYPT ecosystem must implement.
+This module defines the core public traits that cryptographic components in the dcrypt ecosystem must implement.
 These traits establish a consistent and type-safe interface for various cryptographic operations, abstracting the underlying algorithm details.

 ## Key Traits